 A depot scene on a layout built with Fleischmann 'Piccolo' N-scale track.
-Appearance has improved, as this image is a scan from the 1971 catalogue (Image: Fleischmann)
+Appearance has improved over time, as this image is a scan from the 1971 catalogue (Image: Fleischmann)

 A product from Japan that is becoming increasingly popular with American modellers.
 Kato is actively promoting this product in the USA and with success.
 Kato Unitrack is sectional track system (no flextrack available) with an integral roadbed.
 Point motors are concealed in the roadbed, eliminating the need to mount point motors under the table (which are hard to install and adjust).
 At the moment the only special turnouts available are a scissors crossover and a 15 degree and a 90 degree crossing.
 Kato Unitrack has a code 83 rail height and the track has simulated wooden sleepers.
 Kato Unitrack pieces are joined with special joiners, so-called 'Unijoiners', that come in both conductive and insulating varieties.
 An adapter track piece is available to join Unitrack with normal code 83 track, like Atlas code 83.
 A special product are the viaduct sections, on which the tracks are mounted on simulated concrete slabs, as is very common in Japan, in particular on high-speed and heavily used urban routes.
 New are the plate sections, sections of double-track with an area attached that can be scenicked with scatter etc. Kato even offers roads As this product comes from a Japanese manufacturer, there are no compatibility problems and I can recommend this track system.